Frequently asked questions

 Can I submit mobile imagery?Yes, we accept images from mobile phone cameras of 18 megapixels and above for our royalty-free collection.
 Images must be uploaded to our portal directly from the phone.

 What about drone images?Short answer Yes, these are still subject to having and providing us with any required model/property releases for commercial use.
 However, there are legalities to be aware of when flying a drone to capture stills and video for commercial use.
 For more information see our Submission Guidelines.

 Does robertharding accept footage clips?Yes. robertharding entered the clip sales market some years ago by acquiring an independent specialist agency, since then we have been expanding that collection to cover our core subjects (Travel, Culture, Nature & Environment), if you'd like to make money from your clips get in touch to discuss delivery options.

-If robertharding decide to represent my work, must I sign a contract?A contract benefits and protects both parties by clearly describing our respective obligations and responsibilities.
+If robertharding decide to represent my work, must I sign a contract?Yes.
+A contract benefits and protects both parties by clearly describing our respective obligations and responsibilities.
 By registering on this site you are digitally accepting our representation contract.
 Our minimum contract length is five years.
-Under the terms of our contract, robertharding represents your images and photographs and negotiates the licensing of reproduction rights to them.
+Under the terms of our contract, robertharding represents your work and negotiates the licensing of reproduction rights to them.